December checks to 55,000 drivers fuel excitement for 2017 Cash-Back Program enrollment

-Nearly 55,000 drivers got a special reward in December from MDX – as part of their second-annual cash-back program for commuters who frequent the five Miami-Dade expressways managed and maintained by the agency.
+Nearly 55,000 drivers got a special “present” in December from MDX – as part of their second-annual cash-back program for commuters who frequent the five Miami-Dade expressways managed and maintained by the agency.

-But if you feel you missed out, you now have a chance to qualify for the new year – as long as you make a resolution to register between Jan.
+But if you missed out, you now have a chance at qualifying for the new enrollment year – as long as you make a resolution to register between Jan.
 11 and March 31, 2017.

 The new and improved refund program, approved by the MDX Board in the summer of 2015, distributes savings from operational efficiencies of the agency to MDX customers that qualify.